man-group/pytest-plugins/README.rst

   from shared disk, an important feature when working on shared filesystems in large teams.

+- Keeps things neat and tidy - cleans out unused packages from your virtualenv's site-packages directory.

 - Py.Test integration with ``python setup.py test``:

   + Configured for sensible defaults for code coverage and quality analysis